carbon-language/carbon-lang/llvm/docs/Coroutines.rst

     ret i32 0
   }

-After example in this section is compiled, result of the compilation will exactly like the result of the very first example:
+After example in this section is compiled, result of the compilation will be:

 .. code-block:: llvm